»Student Psychological Counseling Services (SPCS)

 Why Seek Counseling?

-You need someone to listen to your problems and give you an objective point of view
+- Desire to talk with a neutral person You need someone to listen to you and give you an objective point of view.

 What Can I Expect from Counseling?

 You can expect to find someone who is interested in listening to your concerns, helping you understand them better and guiding you to resolving them in a healthy manner.
 Your counselor will take you seriously, and be willing to discuss anything you wish to talk about.
 Counselors have no "magic wand" and cannot read your mind, and are not there to solve your problems for you.
 They are there to help you look at your concerns in a new way, and assist you in deciding how to change what you want to change.

 Counselors differ in their approaches, but you will find that a positive relationship and partnership is essential in all counseling for it to be effective.
 As you develop trust in your counselor, you may be expected to participate in trying new ways of approaching your problems, and be willing to try thinking in new ways or experimenting with new behaviors.

 Your responsibility in counseling includes a commitment to attending sessions regularly, talk as honestly as you can about what is bothering you, and be willing to look at your life in a different way.
 You are also responsible for letting your counselor know if something isn't working for you, or if you feel that you are not benefiting from your experience at SPCS.

 Individuals over the age of 18 have a legal right to privacy.
 The fact that you are seeking counseling and all of your psychological records are kept strictly confidential.
 This means that what you discuss with your therapist is private information that cannot be revealed to anyone without your written authorization.
 This includes all information documents you fill out, any testing results, and basic information kept by our staff.
 Our records are separate from academic records and only you have access to them.